HSabzian/Ants-Behavior-Simulation-/README.md

 - This dynamic adjustment helps ants to avoid wasting time and energy on paths leading to non-existent food sources.

-This model (which is an extension of Wilnsky model ) computationally shows how ants use pheromones to navigate and what patterns can emerge:
+This model which is an extension of Wilnsky model (following source) computationally shows how ants use pheromones to navigate and what patterns can emerge.

+Source: Wilensky, U. & Rand, W. (2015).
+Introduction to Agent-Based Modeling: Modeling Natural, Social and Engineered Complex Systems with NetLogo.
+Cambridge, MA.
+MIT Press.